uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 Searching for the shortest route in a road network system is a fundamental area of research in both Operations Research and Artificial Intelligence (AI).
 This is particularly relevant for traffic forecasting, where accurately predicting traffic patterns and congestion is crucial.
 Despite ingenious representations of traffic forecasting problems, some level of search is still required to find optimal solutions.

-Historically, search problems were a major focus for AI researchers, as highlighted in early works such as [Ni, 1971].
+Historically, search problems were a major focus for AI researchers, as highlighted in early works such as [1].
 However, the emphasis on search has diminished over time due to two main reasons.
 First, the development of fast and sometimes optimal algorithms for many specific areas has reduced the need for extensive searches.
 When optimal algorithms were not found, it was either because the area was unexplored or because such algorithms were inherently slow.
 Second, general search techniques, like those implemented in expert systems shells, have been considered adequately effective, reducing the necessity for customized search solutions.

 In the context of traffic forecasting, these advancements in search algorithms and techniques are instrumental.
 They enable more efficient and accurate predictions of traffic flow, which are essential for managing and optimizing road networks.
 By leveraging these advanced algorithms, researchers and practitioners can better anticipate traffic conditions, leading to improved traffic management and reduced congestion.